porcospino/mediawiki-extensions-sessionprovider-remoteuser/README.md

 you can adjust this like so:

     $wgAuthRemoteuserEnvVariable = 'HTTP_X_REMOTE_USER';

+## Maintenance scripts

+Some maintenance scripts cannot be run from the command line when this extension is installed.
+You need to set the value of `REMOTE_USER` in the environment first:

+    $ export REMOTE_USER=someadminusername
+    $ /usr/bin/php maintenance/refreshLinks.php

 ## Implementation
 The constructor of AuthRemoteuser registers a hook to do the automatic login.